 The development of these evaluation materials was informed by the Inspiring Learning Framework, which proposes five Generic Learning Outcomes (GLOs) and by Friedman and colleagues’ Framework for Evaluating Impacts of Informal Science Education Projects.

 The GLOs are reflected in the common questions in each survey template and the suggested open-ended questions.
 It is anticipated that at least one of these outcomes will be applicable to most science engagement events.
 The GLOs are:

 The Inspiring Australia program funded the development of the sample surveys below as well as the Inspiring Australia Evaluation Resources (584 kB, pdf) by Prof Nancy Longnecker and Dr Jo Elliott for science event holders to use.

 There are many different ways to collect evaluation responses.
-What you choose to do will depend very much upon your event and your audience.
+What you choose to do will depend very much upon your event, your audience and what you want to learn.
 Some of the options for collecting evaluation responses are:

 Paper surveys are an easy way to evaluate an event.
 Four survey templates are provided, to cover different audiences, and three of them are designed to accommodate the event holder’s logo and some customised questions.

 The survey templates have been designed for use across a wide range of event types and topics.
 Some standard or common questions appear on all templates, to ensure consistency and allow you to measure impact across different events.